Andersson007/index_rebuilder/README.md

 - path to a log file
 - mail notifications about job results

-**Important:** During execution DROP/ALTER INDEX commands a table is locked and all queries are not executed until that commands are executed.
+**Important:** During execution ALTER INDEX commands a table is locked and all queries are not executed until that commands are executed.
 To avoid an occurrence of queues the statement_timeout value must be set up into the utility configuration file (initially set to 10 seconds).
 After a specified time a command will be interrupted (that you'll see in a log) and it needs to be done manually by using psql/PgAdmin, for example.
 See "Understanding of concurrent index rebuilding" above.
 You may change the statement_timeout value by using the configuration file.

 ### Mail notification: